executionByFork/MCC_Mod_Manager/README.md

 # A Mod Manager for Halo MCC on PC
 **_**NOTE:** This application was developed for Windows PCs with Halo MCC installed via Steam.
 As such, operating systems other than Windows, and Halo MCC installations not utilizing Steam, are not officially supported.
-If you [dump the Windows Store version of MCC](https://www.reddit.com/r/halomods/comments/e5tsmu/dumping_the_ms_store_version_of_halo_mcc/) then this tool should work as intended, though I can only guarantee Steam._
+If you [dump the Windows Store version of MCC](https://www.reddit.com/r/halomods/comments/e5tsmu/dumping_the_ms_store_version_of_halo_mcc/) then this tool **should** work as intended, though I am not testing for this and so I can not guarantee it will work flawlessly._

 ## PURPOSE
 This application is intended to both make mod installations easy, and to create a standard format for Halo MCC mods.
 The tool